Analysis on some infinite modules, inner projection, and applications: Embedded linear syzygies and Applications

-\begin{Remk} For a smooth irreducible variety $X\subset \Bbb P(H^0(\mathcal L))$ with the condition $\textbf{N}_p$ $(p\ge 1)$ embedded by the complete linear system of a very ample line bundle $\mathcal L$ on $X$, Y. Choi, P. Kang and S. Kwak showed that the inner projection $X_q$ is smooth and satisfies property $\textbf{N}_{p-1}$ for any $q\in X\setminus{\Trisec}(X)$, i.e. property $\textbf{N}_{p-1}$ holds for $({\Bl}_q(X),\sigma^*\mathcal L-E)$ by using vector bundle techniques and Koszul cohomology methods due to Green-Lazarsfeld (\cite{CKK}).
-Our Corollary \ref{Main result N_{2,p}} extends this result to the category of reduced and connected projective schemes satisfying property $\textbf{N}_{2,p}$ with any smooth point $q\in X$.
-Note that this uniform behavior looks unusual in a sense that linear syzygies of outer projections heavily depend on moving the center of projection in an ambient space $\P^N$ (\cite {CKP},\cite {KP}, \cite{P}). \end{Remk}
+\begin{Remk} There are some remarks on Corollary \ref{Main result N_{2,p}}. \begin{itemize} \item[(a)] This corollary can be easily extended to the case of a \textit{general} linear subspace $\Lambda\simeq\P^t$ such that $\dim X\cap\Lambda$ is zero.
+Precisely, \textit{if $\Lambda$ does not meet $Sing(X)$ and $\langle \Lambda\cap X \rangle =\Lambda$}, then the $t+1$ points of $\Lambda\cap X$ are in linearly general position so that $X_{\Lambda}$ satisfies $\textbf{N}_{2,p-t-1}$ by successive inner projections.
+To complete this question in Problem (a) for \textit{any} linear subspace $\Lambda$, it remains to consider that how the projections from a singular center or a linear subvariety contained in $X$ behave (see Question \ref{Q_sing}, \ref{Q_subvar}). \item[(b)] For a smooth irreducible variety $X\subset \Bbb P(H^0(\mathcal L))$ with the condition $\textbf{N}_p$ $(p\ge 1)$ embedded by the complete linear system of a very ample line bundle $\mathcal L$ on $X$, Y. Choi, P. Kang and S. Kwak showed that the inner projection $X_q$ is smooth and satisfies property $\textbf{N}_{p-1}$ for any $q\in X\setminus{\Trisec}(X)$, i.e. property $\textbf{N}_{p-1}$ holds for $({\Bl}_q(X),\sigma^*\mathcal L-E)$ by using vector bundle techniques and Koszul cohomology methods due to Green-Lazarsfeld (see \cite{CKK}).
+Our Corollary \ref{Main result N_{2,p}} extends this result to the category of reduced projective schemes satisfying property $\textbf{N}_{2,p}$ with any smooth point $q\in X$.
+Note that this uniform behavior looks unusual in a sense that linear syzygies of outer projections heavily depend on moving the center of projection in an ambient space $\P^N$ (see \cite {CKP,KP,P}). \end{itemize} \end{Remk}

-In order to understand the Betti diagram of inner projections, we need to consider defining equations of inner projections, depth, and the Castelnuovo-Mumford regularity.
+In order to understand the Betti table of inner projections, we need to consider defining equations of inner projections, depth, and the Castelnuovo-Mumford regularity.